 The key appears to be an early notification of the underlying claim (thereby providing the defendant’s insurers with ample time to investigate the claim) rather than the acceptance of liability.
 It is questionable what would happen in a situation where defendant insurers are notified of a claim within a matter of weeks of the incident date, but do not investigate the matter fully and progress on the matter generally is slow.
 Providing the claimant can be seen to be trying to progress the action, in the event that the claimant then issues proceedings outside of limitation it may be difficult for the defendant to argue significant prejudice when it was given ample opportunity to investigate the claim.

-The clarification which the Court of Appeal has provided gives practitioners a framework within which to assess the likely success of a Section 33 application.
-Clearly all circumstances/potential claims remain notifiable once a limitation date has been missed.
-However, the decision in Cain and McKay provides ammunition for Insurers and Insured’s alike to try and nip potential claims in the bud.
-The Court’s decision will turn on the facts of each case but providing prompt action is taken once the error has been discovered there may be every chance that a claim can be avoided or at worst that a nominal payment has to be made for the costs of the Section 33 application.
+The clarification that the Court of Appeal has provided gives practitioners a framework within which to assess the likely success of a Section 33 application.
+Clearly, all circumstances/potential claims remain notifiable once a limitation date has been missed.
+However, the decision in Cain and McKay provides ammunition for insurers and insureds alike to try and nip potential claims in the bud.
+The court’s decision will turn on the facts of each case but providing prompt action is taken once the error has been discovered there may be every chance that a claim can be avoided or at worst that a nominal payment has to be made for the costs of the Section 33 application.